Report non-emergency anti-social behaviour

 If a tenant or a leaseholder (or a member of their household or visitor to their property) threatens, abuses or insults anyone in this manner they risk prosecution and could lose their home.

-If you are the victim of any hate crime you should contact the Essex Police immediately, then contact the Anti-social Behaviour Team
+If you are the victim of any hate crime you should contact Essex Police immediately, then contact the Anti-social Behaviour Team.

 If the problem is noise nuisance you should contact Basildon Council's Environmental Health Services.

 |Youth nuisance and other problems|

 Any other reports of anti social behaviour such as youth nuisance should be reported to the Anti-social Behaviour Team with details of the problem.

 What happens once you have reported anti-social behaviour